 Studies show that exercise can help relieve bloating, whether it’s from too much pizza and beer or one of these five weird things making you bloated.
 And while most aerobic exercise will do the trick, a workout that hits your core would make the most sense if it’s your belly that’s bloated.

-Time: 30 minutes Warmup: 5 minutesd of mobility and activation exercises.
-[Try this routine.]
-Sets: 5 Rounds Exercises:
+Warmup: 5 minutes of mobility and activation exercises.

 D. Kettlebell Swing – 30 seconds work / 30 seconds rest

 E. Shoulder Tap - 30 seconds work / 30 seconds rest